 and the blatant lack of information and general public interest about a reproductive disease that affects millions of black women each year.

 Through years of interviews we present the stories of fibroid patients who have come forth to share their shocking experiences of forced hysterectomies, infertility, shame, body distortion and diminished self-esteem as they navigate through their symptoms.
-We will also show the global impact of uterine fibroids in areas like Sub-Saharan South Africa, where 4 in 5 women have fibroids.
 Why are black women suffering at earlier ages from fibroids with worse symptoms than women of other races?
-Why are such a large majority of physicians only offering hysterectomy as an option for treatment when other, non-invasive, less-costly treatments exist?
+Why are such a large majority of physicians only offering a hysterectomy as an option for treatment when other, non-invasive, less-costly treatments exist?

 WHY AREN'T WE TALKING ABOUT IT?